kayoumido/Find-My-Movie/README.md

 * Improve the search and filter functions to that they work together (e.g. : search for a movie containing "war" in the title and then wants to filter for only those that came out in 2016).
 * There are certain bits of code that are repeated and should be moved into functions.
 * Currently the API key is stored in the "MainWindow.xaml.cs" file and it should be stored in an .env file (or something of the sort).
 It should be done for security reason so nobody else can exploit our key.
+* Generate the help documentation throughout the whole project.

 [12.
 References]: